beark/ftl/docs/Monad.md

         typename B = typename result_of<F(A)>::type>
 M<B> ap(M<F>, const M<A>&);
 ```
-The last one, _ap_, is actually [applicative's](Applicative.md) _apply_, defined in terms of monad's _bind_.
+The last one, `ap`, is actually [applicative's](Applicative.md) `apply` in disguise, defined in terms of monad's `bind`.
 This is how all monads are also applicative functors.

 Custom instances
 ----------------
 Perhaps the easiest way to show how to make a type an instance is to simply show an existing instance.
-Here is [_maybe_](Maybe.md)'s instance:
+Here is [maybe](Maybe.md)'s instance:
 ```cpp
 template<>
 struct monad<maybe> {